yetulaxman/csc-env-eff/_hands-on/modules/modules-puhti.md

 ---
 topic: modules
-title: Tutorial - Modules Puhti
+title: Tutorial - Modules in Puhti
 ---

 # Modules in Puhti